Finger on the pulse: The best smart rings of 2025

 It's thinner than many smart rings because it doesn't need as many sensors.
 The zirconia ceramic design is scratch resistant, hypoallergenic and waterproof.
 It's available in black, white, silver, or a limited edition 'stealth' matte black colour.

 And unlike other smart rings, you'll never need to charge this device.
 This is great in principle, but the ring and its associated app are only valid for three years from the time of activation.
 At this point it stops working.
 McLEAR says it "plans" to offer a "significant" discount on a new ring (RRP £89.99).
-But it's disappointing to not see this built-in to a device.
+But it's disappointing to not see this built-in to a more permanent device.
+That said, we do see this as a lifestyle purchase that will be less of a security and financial risk than a fully-fledged smart ring and fitness tracker.

 Pros